-2.3 Check the access control of a view in a group
+2.3 Check the privilege of a view in a group

-Go to Company->Group, and click the View button to check whether the group that the user belongs has access control to certain product/project.
+Go to Company->Privilege, and click the View button to check whether the group that the user belongs to has the privilege of the product/project.

-- View: Check the module in ZenTao to grant access to it.
+- Sight/View: Check the module in ZenTao to grant privileges to it.
 If it is not checked, it means that the group users can't access to it.

-- Product: Leave it empty, so the group users have no access to any product.
-Select a product, so it will have access to the product.
+- Product: Leave it empty, so the group users have no access limit to any product.
+Select a product, so the user will only have the access to the selected product.

-- Project: Leave it empty, so the group users have no access to any project.
-Select a project, so it will have access to the project.
+- Project: Leave it empty, so the group users have no access limit to any project.
+Select a project, so the user will only have the access to the selected project.